Imperial examination: Sui dynasty (581–618)

 The Sui dynasty continued the tradition of recruitment through recommendation but modified it in 587 with the requirement for every prefecture (fu) to supply three scholars a year.
 In 599, all capital officials of rank five and above were required to make nominations for consideration in several categories.

 During the Sui dynasty, examinations for "classicists" (mingjing ke) and "cultivated talents" (xiucai ke) were introduced.
 Classicists were tested on the Confucian canon, which was considered an easy task at the time, so those who passed were awarded posts in the lower rungs of officialdom.
 Cultivated talents were tested on matters of statecraft as well as the Confucian canon.
 In 607, Emperor Yang of Sui established a new category of examinations for the "presented scholar" (jinshike 进士科).
 These three categories of examination were the origins of the imperial examination system that would last until 1905.
 Consequently, the year 607 is also considered by many to be the real beginning of the imperial examination system.
 The Sui dynasty was itself short lived however and the system was not developed further until much later.

 The imperial examinations did not significantly shift recruitment selection in practice during the Sui dynasty.
 Schools at the capital still produced students for appointment.
 Inheritance of official status was also still practiced.
 Men of the merchant and artisan classes were still barred from officialdom.
-However the reign of Emperor Wen of Sui did see much greater expansion of government authority over officials.
-Under Emperor Wen (r.
-581–604), all officials down to the district level had to be appointed by the Department of State Affairs in the capital and were subjected to annual merit rating evaluations.
+However, the reign of Emperor Wen of Sui (r.
+581–604) did see much greater expansion of government authority over officials.
+Under Emperor Wen, all officials down to the district level had to be appointed by the Department of State Affairs in the capital and were subjected to annual merit rating evaluations.
 Regional Inspectors and District Magistrates had to be transferred every three years and their subordinates every four years.
 They were not allowed to bring their parents or adult children with them upon reassignment of territorial administration.
 The Sui did not establish any hereditary kingdoms or marquisates (hóu) of the Han sort.
 To compensate, nobles were given substantial stipends and staff.
 Aristocratic officials were ranked based on their pedigree with distinctions such as "high expectations", "pure", and "impure" so that they could be awarded offices appropriately.